COMPUTER LABORATORY - 2024/5

 Written feedback as well as detailed individual and cohort contextual quantitative feedback on the Excel and MATLAB assessments.
 Feedback can be applied to future work on presenting and modelling data in module ENG0014 and in undergraduate programmes.

-Assessed peer review and feedback exercise included in the conference project.
+Assessed peer review and feedback exercise included in the research project.
 This exercise exemplifies the process of seeking and using feedback on written assignments in a timely manner ahead of submitting final work for assessment, as such it has wide relevance to future studies, projects and work.

 Written (automated) feedback on Internet technology test.